KolbySnider/Remnant/README.md

 ### Writing your own

 BOFs are standard COFF objects compiled with `gcc -c`.
 They export `go(char *args, int len)` and use the `BeaconData*` API to parse arguments and `BeaconPrintf` / `BeaconOutput` to produce output.
 Drop the compiled `.obj` into `server/bofs/` and it's available via `bof` immediately.
-Make sure to `#include "base.h"` for the Win32 declarations or else the COFFLoader will not be able to resolve the symbol at load time.
+Make sure to `#include "base.h"` for the Win32 forward-declarations.
+The `LIBRARY$Function` naming is what tells the COFFLoader to resolve them at load time.

 ```c
 #include "base.h"